Sides / Dairy-Free Mashed Potatoes (No Milk)

 Description

 Dairy-free mashed potatoes are so easy to make, using the water the potatoes are cooked in instead of any milk or non-dairy milk drinks.
-This makes a deliciously creamy mash with no off taste from vegan milks – just potato – and can be altered to suit your tastes.
+This makes a deliciously creamy mash with no off taste from vegan milks – just potato – and can be adapted to suit your tastes.

 Ingredients